Maryam090/AppFolioManager/src/content/pages/privacy-policy.md

 ---
 title: Privacy Policy
 meta_title: ""
-description: "At AppFolio, we respect your privacy and are committed to protecting the personal information you share with us.
+description: "At App Stack, we respect your privacy and are committed to protecting the personal information you share with us.
 This Privacy Policy explains what data we collect, why we collect it, how we use it, and the choices you have regarding your information."
 draft: false
 ---